ICT381/ict381-lab-notes/LAB_5C.md

 ## Task 1: Adding SSH key to Jenkins to access the GitHub repository

-1. From the Jenkins dashboard, click on **Manage Jenkins** located on the left menu.
+1. From the Jenkins dashboard, click on **Manage Jenkins** icon located on the top right hand corner of the header bar.
+(It looks like a gear icon).

 2. Click on **Credentials** under the Security section.